samgould2/prime-vs-base-editing/README.md

 - **Figure creation_CLEAN.ipynb:** Contains figures generated to visualize homology, as well as other miscellaneous figures not present in PE Coverage/BE Coverage notebooks.

+- **Supplement figures_CLEAN.ipynb:** Notebook used to generate supplementary figures.
+Includes analysis of prime vs. base editing capabilities when looking at recurrent mutations, and when using different stringencies of homology between human and mouse.

 For more information/inquiries, email: samgould@mit.edu or samuelgould3@gmail.com